paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ```

 #### Cache Entry Maintenance

-If the instance does not hold state, or you deactivate state in your code, the class can cache with no further work.
-Create it with the `Cache<T>.Instance` command rather than `new`.
+If the instance does not hold state, or you deactivate state in your code, the class can cache with no further work using `Cache<T>.Instance` command rather than `new`.
 Like any resource, disposal is important.
 If the class implements the `IDisposable` interface, the `using` statement is your best friend.
 If not, your code needs to use `Cache<T>.Dispose(instance)` or wrap in `using (Cache<T>.Disposable(instance)){}`.
 An undisposed cached item makes a memory leak.

 As with the underlying [`LinkedList`](#linked-lists), The [`CreateItem`](#create-a-new-linked-list), [`DeactivatItem`](#create-a-new-linked-list) and [`ReactivateItem`](#create-a-new-linked-list) come in three flavours - Added as methods to a class (private or public), attached to a class so that all instances can use them, or attached to an instance.
 In the latter case, only that specific instance have the methods.
 Now for the precedence.